bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 ### Setup
 ![Image](https://github.com/user-attachments/assets/53d0eadd-c32a-48c6-a3a5-fbf907c57e0e)

-Bubbles setups up the board.
+Bubbles setups up the board to his liking (colours, and walls).
-Pandoras Boxed Wine is in the middle,
+Pandoras Boxed Wine is in the middle.
 6 tiles touch Pandroa's Boxed Wine, with at least 4 open pathways.
+Positions of portals and bubbles are not flexible.
 4 Portals are setup, not touching the white square.
-4 Wine Bubbles are each next to a portal
+4 Wine Bubbles are each next to a portal, on the edge of the map.

 ## Other Info
-Hidden players must move two, they cant stay still or move 1. hunters must move one, they cant stay still.
+Bubbles must move two, they cant stay still or move 1.
+Animal Control must move one, they cant stay still.
-Bubbles must land on wine to collect it.
+Bubbles can land on wine, or pass over it to collect it.
 Bubbles can not collect wine on the first turn (but you can start on it).